About the college

 The college has an active student social scene with a wide variety of sports and cultural clubs and societies.
-There are numerous social events, lectures, exhibitions and talks throughout each term.
+There are numerous social events, lectures, performances, exhibitions and talks throughout each term.

 Wolfson has excellent sporting facilities on-site including squash courts, a multi-purpose court for tennis, basketball and netball, a sports field, a gym and college punts.